 Cát Bà Island and National Park

-While Cát Bà has experienced a surge of tourism in recent years, it is still one of the best hidden gems in Vietnam’s north.
+While Cát Bà has experienced a surge in tourism in recent years, it is still one of the best hidden gems in Vietnam’s north.
 After all, a lot of people that visit it tend to miss out on some of the island’s most amazing things.
-These days Cát Bà town is full of hotels and bars that cater to local and international tourists alike.
+These days, Cát Bà town is full of hotels and bars that cater to local and international tourists alike.
 But the minute you leave the town behind, you get the chance to explore rugged nature.

 Explore Cát Bà National Park while hiking to Đỉnh Ngự Lâm peak or treck to the remote Viet Hai village.
 Be sure to rent a scooter so you can drive around and visit places like the tiny temple close to the Ben pha Gia Luan ferry pier and visit the hospital cave and Trung Trang cave.

 While few people know it, Cát Bà is one of the best places to see bioluminescence.
 After all, the bioluminescent plankton can frequently be observed at four of the island’s beaches.
 And as the beaches here are clean, it is safe to swim in the sea of stars.
 It is an amazing experience and you should try to see it while on the island.

 In addition to that Cát Bà is the starting point of fantastic Lan Ha Bay cruises that only cost a fraction of the popular Ha Long Bay cruises.
 The limestone formations are the same and the only actual difference is that the two bays belong to two different provinces.
 And the fortunate fact that La Ha Bay is not as overcrowded as its popular twin.

 How to get to Cát Bà